Bit-Doctor/Flowstat/README.md

 ##Flowstat
-This deamon will analyze all packet redirected to ULOG rule in iptables and make statistics on internet flow
+This deamon will analyze all packet redirected to NFLOG rule in iptables and make statistics on internet flow

 #Usage
-You need to be root to lunch flowstat :
+You need to be root to start flowstat :

     ./flowstat